+electropherogram

+The graphic representation of the separation of molecules by electrophoresis in which the STR DNA data appear as peaks; the format in which DNA typing results are presented, with the X axis displaying the observed alleles based on fragment size and migration time and the Y axis recording the relative amount of DNA detected based on the relative fluorescent unit (RFU) collected during analysis.

+expert system

+A software program or set of software programs that interprets the data generated from a DNA analysis instrument platform in accordance with laboratory defined quality assurance rules and accurately identifies the data that does and does not satisfy such rules.

+genotyping software

+A software program or set of software programs that analyzes raw capillary electrophoresis data and, using allelic ladder and size standard information, assigns allele designations to peaks in an electropherogram.

+minus A

+-A

+A reference to PCR product that does not possess an extra A nucleotide at its 3' end due to incomplete non-template nucleotide addition; sometimes referred to as n-1.

+null allele

-- 34 3.5 - 35 electropherogram - 36 The graphic representation of the separation of molecules by electrophoresis in which the STR DNA - data appear as peaks; the format in which DNA typing results are presented, with the X axis - 38 displaying the observed alleles based on fragment size and migration time and the Y axis recording - 39 the relative amount of DNA detected based on the relative fluorescent unit (RFU) collected during - 40 analysis. - 41 3.6 - 42 expert system - A software program or set of software programs that interprets the data generated from a DNA - 44 analysis instrument platform in accordance with laboratory defined quality assurance rules and - accurately identifies the data that does and does not satisfy such rules. - 46 3.7 - 47 genotyping software - 48 A software program or set of software programs that analyzes raw capillary electrophoresis data - and, using allelic ladder and size standard information, assigns allele designations to peaks in an - electropherogram. - 3.8 - 52 minus A - 53 -A - A reference to PCR product that does not possess an extra A nucleotide at its 3' end due to - incomplete non-template nucleotide addition; sometimes referred to as n-1. - 56 3.9 - 57 null allele - The inability to detect an individual's allele during DNA testing.
-Possible causes include: a variant - (mutation) in the template DNA that prevents a PCR primer from binding properly and thus - preventing the generation of a DNA product or the loss of the DNA sequence for the allele from the - 61 genome due to a deletion.
-The detection of a single allele may suggest the individual is homozygous - 62 when the individual is actually heterozygous at that locus but the second allele is undetected with - 63 the method used. - 64 3.10 - 65 off-ladder allele - 66 OL - An STR allele that is of a different length than is found in the allelic ladder for a particular locus. - 68 3.11 - 69 off-scale STR data - Data produced when the emitted fluorescence from the PCR products being measured saturates the - detector; may result in flat-topped peaks in an electropherogram for STR alleles and pull-up peaks - in one or more color channels corresponding to the off-scale peak. - 73 3.12 - 74 primer peak - Fluorescence from unincorporated PCR primers present in amplified DNA product that is detected - before the sizing range in an electropherogram.
+The inability to detect an individual's allele during DNA testing.
+Possible causes include: a variant (mutation) in the template DNA that prevents a PCR primer from binding properly and thus preventing the generation of a DNA productor the loss of the DNA sequence for the allele from the genome due to a deletion.
+The detection of a single allele may suggest the individual is homozygous when the individual is actually heterozygous at that locus but the second allele is undetected with the method used.

+off-ladder allele

+OL

+An STR allele that is of a different length than is found in the allelic ladder for a particular locus.

+off-scale STR data

+Data produced when the emitted fluorescence from the PCR products being measured saturates the detector-in an electropherogram; may result in flat-topped peaks in an electropherogram for STR alleles and pull-up peaks in one or more color channels corresponding to the off-scale peak.

+primer peak

+Fluorescence from unincorporated PCR primers present in all amplified DNA product that is detected before the sizing range in an electropherogram.

+pull-up

+An artifact that may occur during analysis of fluorescently labeled DNA fragments when signal from one dye color channel produces artificial peaks in another, usually adjacent color, at a similar position on the X axis in an electropherogram; sometimes referred to as bleed-through or matrix/spectral calibration failure.

+size standard

+DNA fragments of known length that are analyzed in conjunction with samples during electrophoretic or other instrumental methods.

+spike

+An anomalous peak that can occur in capillary electropherograms and may interfere with data interpretation; this instrumental artifact is typically narrow and produces signal in multiple dye channels.

+stochastic effects

-- 77 3.13 - 78 pull-up - An artifact that may occur during analysis of fluorescently labeled DNA fragments when signal from - 80 one dye color channel produces artificial peaks in another, usually adjacent color, at a similar - 81 position on the X axis in an electropherogram; sometimes referred to as bleed-through or - 82 matrix/spectral calibration failure. - 83 3.14 - 84 size standard - 85 DNA fragments of known length that are analyzed in conjunction with samples during - 86 electrophoretic or other instrumental methods. - 87 3.15 - 88 spike - An anomalous peak that can occur in capillary electropherograms and may interfere with data - 90 interpretation; this instrumental artifact is typically narrow and produces signal in multiple dye - 91 channels. - 92 3.16 - 93 stochastic effects - Changes in a DNA profile that generally occur when suboptimal or limiting quantities of DNA are - 95 tested.
-This may be due to sampling variation (e.g., pipetting) of the target DNA that goes into the - 96 polymerase chain reaction (PCR) and/or random events between primers and target DNA during - PCR amplification.
-The effects may be observed at one or more loci, and include: 1) peak height - 98 imbalance of sister alleles in a heterozygous pair; 2) loss of data (referred to as "allele drop out" - when one or more alleles are missing at a locus and "locus drop out" when all alleles are missing - from a locus); 3) allele drop-in [allelic peak(s) in an electropherogram that are not reproducible]; - and 4) elevated stutter peaks (a non-allelic peak in the stutter position exceeding the stutter - 102 expectation of the laboratory). - 103 3.17 - 104 stutter - An artifact of polymerase chain reaction (PCR) amplification typically observed one or more repeat - units smaller or larger than a short tandem repeat (STR) allele in a DNA electrophoretic profile, - may result from strand slippage during PCR amplification.
-A stutter peak is generally of lower - relative fluorescence units (RFU) than the allele peak. - 109 3.18 - 110 tri-allelic pattern - The detection of three alleles in one individual at a particular STR locus. - 3.19 - 113 variant allele - A form of an allele due to a point mutation, an insertion or a deletion relative to other commonly - seen alleles in the allelic ladder.
+Changes in a DNA profile that generally occur when suboptimal or limiting quantities of DNA are tested.
+This may be due to sampling variation (e.g., pipetting) of the target DNA that goes into the polymerase chain reaction (PCR) and/or random events between primers and target DNA during PCR amplification.
+The effects may be observed at one or more loci, and include: 1) peak height imbalance of sister alleles in a heterozygous pair; 2) loss of data (referred to as "allele drop out" when one or more alleles are missing at a locus and "locus drop out" when all alleles are missing from a locus); 3) allele drop-in [allelic peak(s) in an electropherogram that are not reproducible]; and 4) elevated stutter peaks (a non-allelic peak in the stutter position exceeding the stutter expectation of the laboratory).